dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 The Intune App SDK uses ADAL for its authentication and conditional launch scenario.
 It also relies on ADAL to register the user identity with the MAM service for management without device enrollment scenarios.

-Typically, ADAL requires apps to register and obtain a unique ID, known as `ClientID`, and other identifiers, to guarantee the security of the tokens granted to the app.
+Typically, ADAL requires apps to register and obtain a unique ID, known as ClientID, and other identifiers, to guarantee the security of the tokens granted to the app.
 The Intune App SDK uses default registration values when contacting Azure Active Directory.

 If the app itself uses ADAL for its authentication scenario, the app must use its existing registration values and override the Intune App SDK default values to ensure that end users are not prompted for authentication twice (once by the Intune App SDK and once by the app).

+###ADAL FAQs

-1.	**What ADAL binaries should I use?**
+**What ADAL binaries should I use?**

 The Intune App SDK currently uses the broker branch of [ADAL on GitHub](https://github.com/AzureAD/azure-activedirectory-library-for-objc) in order to support apps that require Conditional Access (apps that, therefore, depend on the Microsoft Authenticator app).
 However, the SDK is still compatible with the master branch of ADAL.
 Please use the branch that is appropriate for your app.

-2.	**How do I link to ADAL binaries?**
+**How do I link to ADAL binaries?**

 Add `-force_load {PATH_TO_LIB}/libADALiOS.a` to the project’s `OTHER_LDFLAGS` build configuration setting or “Other Linker Flags” in the UI. `PATH_TO_LIB` should be replaced with the ADAL binaries location.
 Also, make sure to copy the ADAL bundle to your app.

 For more detail, see the instructions from [ADAL on Github](https://github.com/AzureAD/azure-activedirectory-library-for-objc).

-3.	**How do I share ADAL cache with other apps signed with the same provisioning profile?**
+**How do I share ADAL cache with other apps signed with the same provisioning profile?**

 If your app does not have any keychain access groups defined, add the app’s bundle id as the first group.
 Enable ADAL SSO by adding `com.microsoft.adalcache` and `com.microsoft.workplacejoin` access groups in the keychain entitlements.

 In case you are explicitly setting the ADAL shared cache keychain group, make sure it is set to `<app_id_prefix>.com.microsoft.adalcache`.
 ADAL will set this for you unless you override it.
-If you want to specifiy a custom keychain group to replace `com.microsoft.adalcache`, please specify that in the `Info.plist` under "IntuneMAMSettings," using the key `ADALCacheKeychainGroupOverride`.
+If you want to specifiy a custom keychain group to replace `com.microsoft.adalcache`, please specify that in the Info.plist under "IntuneMAMSettings," using the key `ADALCacheKeychainGroupOverride`.

-4.	**How do I force the Intune App SDK to use ADAL settings that my app already uses?**
+**How do I force the Intune App SDK to use ADAL settings that my app already uses?**

-If your app already uses ADAL, see the section on `IntuneMAMSettings` below for information on populating the settings below:
+If your app already uses ADAL, see the section on IntuneMAMSettings below for information on populating the settings below:

-- `ADALClientId`
-- `ADALRedirectUri`
-- `ADALRedirectScheme`
-- `ADALCacheKeychainGroupOverride`
+* ADALClientId
+* ADALRedirectUri
+* ADALRedirectScheme
+* ADALCacheKeychainGroupOverride

-5.	**How do I switch between AAD production and internal test environments?**
+**How do I switch between AAD production and internal test environments?**

-The following settings in `MAMPolicies.plist` can be used to override the AAD environment used for ADAL calls.
-It’s currently set to use AAD Pre-production Environment (PPE) by default unless overridden by the following settings:
+The`AadAuthorityURI` setting in `MAMPolicies.plist` can be used to specify the AAD environment used for ADAL calls.
+It’s currently set to use AAD Pre-production Environment (PPE) by default unless overridden.
-- `AadAuthorityURI`

-	Alternatively, to test against PPE, you can use a compile-time or runtime switch.
+To test against PPE, you can use a compile-time or runtime switch.

-	For a compile-time environment switch of MAM service URLs and AAD, set the `UsePPE` Boolean flag set  `true` in `MAMEnvironment.plist` (**note**: there is no support for doing this via `Info.plist`).
+For a compile-time environment switch of MAM service URLs and AAD, set the `UsePPE` Boolean flag set  true in MAMEnvironment.plist (**Note**: there is no support for doing this via Info.plist).

 For a run-time environment switch, set `com.microsoft.intune.mam.useppe` in standard user defaults to “1” to use PPE.
 This replaces the existing `com.microsoft.intune.mam.AADAuthorityEnvironment` setting.

-6.	**How do I override the AAD authority URL with a tenant-specific URL supplied at runtime?**
+**How do I override the AAD authority URL with a tenant-specific URL supplied at runtime?**

 Set the `aadAuthorityUriOverride` property on IntuneMAMPolicyManager instance.

 **Note**: You would need this in the MAM without device enrollment scenario to allow the SDK to reuse the ADAL refresh token fetched by the app.

 **Note:** The SDK will continue to use this authority URL for policy refresh and any subsequent enrollment requests unless the value is cleared or changed.
 Therefore, it is important to clear the value when a corporate user signs out of the app and reset it when a new corporate user signs back in.

-7. **What should I do if my app itself utilizes ADAL for authentication?**
+**What should I do if my app itself utilizes ADAL for authentication?**

 The steps below are required if the app already utilizes ADAL for authentication.
 If your app does not rely on ADAL, you should review the section on how to register with Intune service if your app does not use ADAL.

-	i.
-In the project’s `Info.plist`, under the `IntuneMAMSettings` dictionary with the key name `ADALClientId`, specify the `ClientID` to be used for ADAL calls.
+* In the project’s Info.plist, under the IntuneMAMSettings dictionary with the key name `ADALClientId`, specify the ClientID to be used for ADAL calls.

-	ii.
-In the project’s `Info.plist`, under the `IntuneMAMSettings` dictionary with the key name `ADALRedirectUri`, specify the Redirect URI to be used for ADAL calls.
+* In the project’s Info.plist, under the IntuneMAMSettings dictionary with the key name `ADALRedirectUri`, specify the Redirect URI to be used for ADAL calls.
 You may also need to specify the `ADALRedirectScheme` depending on the format of your app’s Redirect URI.

 ##Registering your app with MAM service

+### Using the APIs
 The Intune App SDK now provides the ability for iOS apps to receive MAM policies from Intune without the need to be MDM-enrolled with Intune.
 To support this new functionality, the SDK provides new APIs that allow the app to receive MAM policies.
 In order to use the new APIs, complete the following steps:

 1. Use the latest release of the Intune App SDK which supports management of apps with or without device enrollment.
 If your app has used an older version of the SDK without this feature, you will need to update the Intune MAM library, as well as update the Headers folder with the headers from the latest SDK.

-2. Add `IntuneMAMEnrollment.h` to any files that will call the APIs
+2. Add IntuneMAMEnrollment.h to any files that will call the APIs

 3. To test against PPE, you can include use a compile-time or runtime switch.

-	For a compile-time environment switch of MAM service URLs and AAD, set the `UsePPE` Boolean flag set  `true` in `MAMEnvironment.plist` (**note**: there is no support for doing this via `Info.plist`).
+	For a compile-time environment switch of MAM service URLs and AAD, set the `UsePPE` Boolean flag set  true in MAMEnvironment.plist (**note**: there is no support for doing this via Info.plist).

 	For a run-time environment switch, set `com.microsoft.intune.mam.useppe` in standard user defaults to “1” to use PPE.
 This replaces the existing `com.microsoft.intune.mam.AADAuthorityEnvironment` setting.

 ###Registering Accounts

 An app can receive MAM policies from the Intune service if the app is enrolled on behalf of a specified user account.
 It is the responsibility of the app to register any newly signed-in user with the Intune App SDK.
-After the new user account has been authenticated, the app should call the `registerAndEnrollAccount` method found in `Headers/IntuneMAMEnrollment.h`:
+After the new user account has been authenticated, the app should call the `registerAndEnrollAccount` method found in Headers/IntuneMAMEnrollment.h:

 ```
 /**